joekk13/MECA470_Project/README.md

 After the system being initiated, a controller has been created for this system, including 17 knobs, each for a specific Degree of Freedom (GIF at the beginning of this README file).
 To do so, a code has been written in Coppelia.
 Since this code is long because of the system's DoFs, it is not going to be printed below (it is located in <a href="./CoppeliaCodes/Controller" target="_blank">Controller</a>).
 In addition, the file that has the whole Coppelia System is located in <a href="./CoppeliaCodes/Timber_Controller.ttt" target="_blank">Timber Controller</a>.<br> <p>

 Another way to control our Robot in Coppelia was learned using Visual Studio Code.
 A code was implemented in VS Code and a connection between VSC and Coppelia has been established in order to control this process.
 The outcome is very helpful, since there are two ways to control the system now.
-The code is is located in <a href="./CoppeliaCodes/VSCode_Controller.py" target="_blank">VSCode Controller</a> and will be printed below:<br>
+The code is is located in <a href="./CoppeliaCodes/VSCode_Controller.py" target="_blank">VSCode Controller</a> (the file used with it should be <a href="./CoppeliaCodes/Timber_ROS_Coppelia.ttt" target="_blank">Timber </a>)and will be printed below:<br>

       import numpy as np
       import sim